Microsoft explains how it improved automatic image captioning in Azure Cognitive Services

 Accuracy becomes all the more critical when vision-impaired users rely on captioning for daily tasks.
 According to a study by researchers at Indiana University, the University of Washington, and Microsoft, blind people tend to place a lot of trust in automatically generated captions, building unsupported narratives to reconcile differences between image contexts and incongruent captions.
 When asked to identify captions of images on Twitter that might be incorrect, even blind users who describe themselves as being skilled and consistent about double-checking tended to trust automatic captions, the researchers found — no matter whether the captions make sense.

-Microsoft updated Office 365 apps like Word and PowerPoint with automatic image captioning in early 2017, drawing on Cognitive Services Computer Vision.
+In early 2017, Microsoft updated Office 365 apps like Word and PowerPoint with automatic image captioning, drawing on Cognitive Services Computer Vision.
 (Cognitive Services is a cloud-based suite of APIs and SDKs available to developers building AI and machine learning capabilities into their apps and services.)
 More recently, the company launched Seeing AI, a mobile app designed to help low- and impaired-vision users navigate the world around them.

 But while Office 365 and Seeing AI could automatically caption images better than some AI baselines, Microsoft engineers pursued new techniques to improve them further.